scossar/post-styles/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/2975917/10866422/78152604-7feb-11e5-9e42-296009437e97.png)

 This layout is created by adding the classes `one-half right` to the image's `figure` tag.
-Here is the markup for the post's image.
-This was created by, first uploading the desired image, and then adding `class="one-half right"` to the image's `figure` tag.
-The image's caption has also been added to the tag by inserting the text for it between the `<figcaption></figcaption>` tags.
+Here is the markup for the post's image:
 ```
 <figure class="one-half right"><img src="/uploads/default/original/1X/80503427f92690168e9dfa531e0025d85411a39f.jpg" width="408" height="500"><figcaption>Stormy night</figcaption></figure>
 ```
+This was created by, first uploading the desired image, and then adding `class="one-half right"` to the image's `figure` tag.
+The image's caption has also been added to the tag by inserting the text for it between the `<figcaption></figcaption>` tags.

 ### Floated images with contained text

 ![alt tag](https://cloud.githubusercontent.com/assets/2975917/10866423/7fb33bbc-7feb-11e5-96bf-36d01c2841d6.png)